The Secchi Disk

 Comparison of measured and computed by Eq.
 (13) gives reasonable agreement (see Fig. 6 of their paper).
 However, comparison of Lee et al. predictions with those of the classic theory have not been made.

 Secchi himself, and oceanographers ever since, used an all-white disk, usually 30 cm in diameter (Secchi also measured the depths at which colored disks disappeared).
 However, limnologists almost always use a black-and-white disk, usually 20 cm in diameter.
 An example is seen in Fig. 3.
 The use of a disk with black and white quadrants traces back to a civil engineer, G. C. Whipple, who described such a disk in a book published in 1899 (G. C. Whipple, The Microscopy of Drinking Water, John Wylie and Sons, page 115).
 This “Whipple disk” then became the standard for work in fresh water.
 There seems to be no good reason to pick an all-white versus a black-and-white disk.
-A qualitative argument has been made that the black quadrants give a “standard reference” for comparison with the white quadrants when used in shallow water that may be aﬀected by bottom reﬂectance (but if bottom reﬂectance is detectable, the Secchi depth of probably deeper than the bottom and a measurement cannot be made).
+A qualitative argument has been made that the black quadrants give a “standard reference” for comparison with the white quadrants when used in shallow water that may be aﬀected by bottom reﬂectance (but if bottom reﬂectance is detectable, the Secchi depth is probably deeper than the bottom and a measurement cannot be made).
 Although Hou et al. (2007) give a rigorous analysis of why a Secchi disk disappears based on spatial frequencies of the imaged disk, they treat only the all-white disk.

 Given that oceanographers and limnologists generally live in diﬀerent worlds and never speak to each other, I have never seen a comparison of Secchi depth measured by all-white and black-and-white disks employed at the same time in the same water.